naacl-org/naacl-2021-website/_pages/participants.md

 Quoted rates will be possible up to 3 days pre- and post-conference, based on hotel availability.
 ACL discounted rates are available through Saturday, May 11, 2019.
 Reservation requests received after the cut-off date will be based on standard room type availability at the contracted group rate.

-The reservation link will be posted here in early 2019.
+The rooms may be reserved online [here](https://www.hyatt.com/en-US/group-booking/MSPRM/G-CMPL).

-### Student Accommodation
+### Students

-We will book a small number of rooms specifically for students.
-To the extent possible, we encourage students to share rooms since only a limited number of rooms are available at the discounted rates.
+We have also booked a small number of rooms specifically for students at the [Doubletree Suites by Hilton Minneapolis](https://doubletree3.hilton.com/en/hotels/minnesota/doubletree-suites-by-hilton-hotel-minneapolis-MSPLSDT/index.html) at the super-discounted rates of **$119** per night (1-2 people), **$139** (3 people) and **$159** (4 people).
+We strongly encourage students to share rooms to the extent possible.

-Further information and booking instructions will be available here in early 2019.
+The ACL Office will accept your reservation request and make the reservations on your behalf.
+Room sharing is recommended since only a limited number of rooms are available at the discounted rates.
+If you would like to share, you will need to specify the total number of people who will be sharing the room including yourself (i.e., yourself plus 1 to 3 others).
+Please be aware that rooms typically come with two beds so any more than two people may have to share a bed.

+Please complete the [Student Accommodation Request Form](https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUREZJUVo4RDBaMTFSMUhJRVpaQkYyTjk1Uy4u)  to make your reservation request.
+We will do our best to honor your request on a first-come first-served basis.
+All requests must be received no later than Wednesday, May 1, 2019 by the ACL Office.

+The Doubletree Suites by Hilton Minneapolis is located just minutes from the Hyatt Regency Minneapolis (the conference venue).

 ## Visa Information